-Michigan Department of Education (MIDE)
+Michigan Department of Education (MIDE) - 2018 Grantee

 Quality Authorizing.
-MIDE is using TA set-aside funds to work with a council of authorizers to rewrite the state authorizer standards, which are being incorporated into the assurance and verification visit and authorizer AdvancEd accreditation processes.
+MIDE is using TA set-aside funds to work with a council of authorizers to rewrite the state authorizer standards, which are being incorporated into the assurance and verification visit and authorizer Cognia (formerly Advanced) accreditation processes.
 MIDE hosted roundtables connecting large and small authorizers to share authorizing practices and learn from each other.
 MIDE also reported contracting with a provider to support quality authorizing practices, disseminating promising practices through conferences and meetings, and using funds to support authorizer professional development.